TiZ-HugLife/xfce4-dockbarx-plugin/README.md

 * And the github community to whom I entrust the future of this plugin.

 ## I want to make the plugin better!
 Awesome!
-Fork the repo and send me pull requests!
-I will probably merge any request I get.
-The future of this plugin is in your hands now. :)
+Fork the repo and tell people about it.
+The future of this plugin is in your hands now.